Menu

 • a description of innovation or novelty in the communication approach used (process or design or technology);

-• at least three referees to support the nomination.
+• the names and contact details of three (3) referees to support the nomination.
 To show evidence of communication impact that is wider than the nominee’s immediate scientific community, it is recommended that one of the referees be outside the field of Physics in which the nominee works/researches;

 • a summary of any collaboration, with external agencies, researchers, industry, or international partners and how collaborative efforts have been communicated to a wider audience;